varunnagpaal/CS5830-Spring16/README.md

 ## Lecture schedule

 A very preliminary schedule is below to give a taste of the scope of what we're hoping to cover.
+Homeworks will be due on the due date by 11:59:59pm EST. You can use in total 3 late days throughout the semeseter.

 | Date |  Topic  |  Note |